MelisWillem/NonLinearOptimalControl/README.md

 }
 ```

 ### Solve the non-linear problem
-You can find the gradient/cost function as proble.CostGradient(input, output\_gradient).
+You can find the gradient/cost function by calling problem.CostGradient(input, output\_gradient).
 Minimize the costs of this function to solve the optimal control problem.
 ```
 std::vector<double> output_gradient(s);
 const double current_cost = problem.CostGradient(current_input_horizon, output_gradient);
 ```

+### Try it yourself
+test/cart.cpp contains an implementation solving the 2D point mass problem using a gradient descent.